HuiWangAtTjnu/SSpa/README.md

 ------

 This step involves sending the questions generated in the previous step to the LLM in order to generate the corresponding SQL queries.
 Since there are 80 folders in total, processing them all at once can be time-consuming.
-Therefore, the questions from each folder can be sent to the LLM individually, and the results will be stored in the respective `answers.json` file within each folder.
+Therefore, the questions from each folder can be sent to the LLM individually, and the results will be stored in the respective `answers.json` file within each folder (as shown in the figure above).
 <br>